note35/sinon/docs/Scopes.rst

 Why should use scope?
 ---------------------

-In a general unittest, the test function will import other class or module and test them.
+In a general unittest, the test function will import other classes or modules and test them.
 However, there are some exceptional possibilities for testing functions in the same module/class/function level.

 **For example**